 The bulk of the Company's sales are to customers in the paper and steel industries, which have historically been cyclical.
 Both industries encountered difficulties in 1998, which in most markets have been more price-driven than volume-driven.
 The pricing structure of some of our long-term PCC contracts makes our PCC business less sensitive to declines in the quantity of product purchased.
 For this reason, and because of the geographical diversification of our business, the Company's operating results to date have not been materially affected by the difficult economic environment.
-However, we cannot predict the economic outlook in the countries in which we do business, nor in the key industries we serve.
-There can be no assurance that a recession, in some markets or worldwide, would not have a significant negative impact on the Company's financial position or results of operations.
+However, we cannot predict the economic outlook in the recession, in some markets or worldwide, would not have a significant negative impact on the Company's financial position or results of operations.